Ixobrychus cinnamomeus (Gmelin)

-BREEDING RANGE: It breeds in Pakistan, India (Assam, Kerala, Andaman, Nicobar islands), Nepal (R. Lansdown pers. com.), Sri Lanka, Bangladesh (R. Lansdown pers. com.), Maldives, Myanmar (mainland, Andaman), China (south east Sichuan, west Yunnan, Guangdong, Hainan, to Liaoning, Taiwan), Japan (Ryukyu Islands), Thailand (Round1995), Malaysia (peninsular, Saba – Marin and Sheldon 1987), Indonesia (Sumatra – Voous and Marle 1988, Java, Kalimatan, Sulawesi (north), Bali, Lombok, Timor – Noske and Ueda 1996), and Philippines.
+Breeding range: It breeds in Pakistan, India (Assam, Kerala, Andaman, Nicobar islands), Nepal (R. Lansdown pers. comm.), Sri Lanka, Bangladesh (R. Lansdown pers. comm.), Maldives, Myanmar (mainland, Andaman), China (south east Sichuan, west Yunnan, Guangdong, Hainan, to Liaoning, Taiwan), Japan (Ryukyu Islands), Thailand (Round1995), Malaysia (peninsular, Saba - Marin and Sheldon 1987), Indonesia (Sumatra - Voous and Marle 1988, Java, Kalimatan, Sulawesi (north), Bali, Lombok, Timor - Noske and Ueda 1996), and Philippines.

 The Cinnamon Bittern feeds by Walking Slowly.
 It also feeds by taking insects by Standing Flycatching, Head Tilting, Peering Over and Head Waving (Lansdown and Rajanathan 1993).
 It is solitary forager.
 It is primarily crepuscular (Lansdown 1988) but also feeds at times during the day.
 On alert it assumes a Bittern Posture.
 It is not overly shy, and will feed in rice paddies with human workers.
 It does often choose to roost during the day.
 Its diet includes insects, mollusks, frogs and fish.
 Its food is relatively large.

 In India and south east Asia nesting is July–August, during the monsoon season.
 It also nests in September–December and February–July in Malay Peninsula, January–March in lowland Sumatra, October–December in upland Sumatra, October–June in Java.